-We incur expenses for patients enrolled in our clinical trials and for the manufacture of clinical trial materials outside the United States based on contractual obligations denominated in currencies other than the U.S. dollar, primarily Pounds Sterling and Euros.
+We incur expenses for patients enrolled in our clinical trials outside the United States based on contractual obligations denominated in currencies other than the U.S. dollar, primarily Euros.
 At the end of each reporting period, these liabilities are converted to U.S. dollars at the then-applicable foreign exchange rate.
 As a result, our business is affected by fluctuations in exchange rates between the U.S. dollar and foreign currencies.
 We do not enter into foreign currency hedging transactions to mitigate our exposure to foreign currency exchange risks.
 Exchange rate fluctuations may adversely affect our expenses, results of operations, financial position and cash flows.
 However, to date, these fluctuations have not been significant.
-Based on our purchase commitments for our 2020 fiscal year, a movement of 1% in the U.S. dollar to Pounds Sterling and U.S. dollar to Euros exchange rates would not have a material effect on our results of operations or financial condition.
+Based on our purchase commitments for our 2020 fiscal year, a movement of 1% in the U.S. dollar to Euros exchange rates would not have a material effect on our results of operations.